petrovaana/ot-harjoitustyo-uusi/budget-app/dokumentaatio/arkkitehtuuri.md

 ## Structure

 The application has 3 main layers.
-1st being UI layer.
-This is what the user sees and where the user can interact.
-2nd is the Service layer, which contains the information of what happens when the user interacts with the UI layer.
+Top layer being UI.
+This is what the user sees and where the user can interact with the app.
+2nd is the Service layer, which contains the information of what happens when the user interacts with the UI layer, for example when user adds a transaction.
 3rd is the Repository layer.
 This layer saves information to SQLite.

 ## Operating system

-Application consist out of 4 different views:
+Application consist out of 4 different views: register, login, main view, create a new transaction.

-&nbsp;   1.
-Register

-&nbsp;   2.
-Login

-&nbsp;   3.
-Main view

-&nbsp;   4.
-Create a new transaction

 \#Explaining more later when known how it Works.

 ## Application logic